galgus/cert-manager-webhook-dd/README.md

 An example Go test file has been provided in [main_test.go]().

-Before you can run the test suite, you need to duplicate the `.sample` files in `testdata/ovh/` and update the configuration with the appropriate OVH credentials.
+Before you can run the test suite, you need to duplicate the `.sample` files in `testdata/ovh/` and update the configuration with the appropriate DD credentials.

 You can run the test suite with: